-- Due to the large number of nearby off-street car spaces off of Waterloo Road and Blucher Street (approximately 167 spaces) this reduction is not expected to create a parking shortage.
+- The typical on-street parking occupancy percentages and the large number of nearby off-street car spaces off of Waterloo Road and Blucher Street (approximately 167 spaces) indicate that a reduction is not expected to create a parking shortage.

 Council is currently also investigating funding opportunities for improvements at the intersection of Wheatsheaf Road and Plumpton Ave, and will continue to advocate for a speed limit reduction along this section of Wheatsheaf Road.